 2) Reduce Your Carbon Footprint

-It may come as no surprise to Georgetown, TX residents that our area has a reputation for thinking green.
+It may not surprise Georgetown, TX residents that our area has a reputation for thinking green.
 More people than ever are considering their impact on the environment.
 There are many ways you can do your part right at home.
-Not to mention, that most of the ways you can reduce your impact will also reduce your energy bills.
-This year, consider resolving to do one of the following:
+Not to mention that most of the ways you can reduce your impact will also reduce your energy bills.
+This year, consider resolving to:

-- Resolve to look for the Energy Star label–if you’re buying any new appliance in 2020, put efficiency first.
+- Look for the Energy Star label–if you’re buying any new appliance in 2021, put efficiency first.
 Replace your washer, dryer, furnace, or refrigerator with an Energy Star model.
 The Energy Star label is a simple way to identify energy-efficient equipment.

 - Eliminate vampire energy use–Have you heard of vampire draw?
-It’s the electricity your devices use when they are plugged in, but not being used.
-Make it a habit to unplug appliances if you’re not using them–from the coffee maker to televisions in guest rooms.
+It’s the electricity your devices use when plugged in, but not being used.
+Make it a habit to unplug appliances if you’re not using them–from the coffeemaker to televisions in guest rooms.
 This small step can make a big impact!